 Lifestyle Non-Negotiables In Your ‘Perfect Week’

 Ivan loves his hour each of cardio and gymnastics work in the morning, and taking 20,000 steps later throughout the day.
 These have become non-negotiables for him, and activities he wants to build his perfect week around.
-They’re not scheduled in to burn body fat, or stay cardiovascular healthy (although that will of course happen), they’re in his diary because he enjoys how it makes him feel.
+They’re not scheduled to burn body fat, or stay cardiovascular healthy (although that will of course happen), they’re in his diary because he enjoys how it makes him feel.
 This is a critical part of maintaining your results for the long-term.
-You absolutely have to make the things you enjoy in the process a critical part of your life, and on a level that’s realistic for you to adhere to on a daily basis.
+You absolutely have to make the things you enjoy a critical part of your life, and on a level that’s realistic for you to adhere to on a daily basis.
 Depending on the context of your goals, you may also need to adopt some of the less enjoyable aspects too, albeit on a smaller scale.

 A big reason for Ivan opting to take the activity route is his love for food.
 Through creating such a large void in calories in his day, Ivan’s built back up to maintenance with a clear increase in energy (now up to over 4000 calories and at least 500g carbs a day), and a subsequent improvement in training performance, sleep and mood.